codingPhuc/obsidian_git_discreteMath/lab4/theorem 4.7.4 infinitude of primes.md

 and any other expression for n as a product of prime numbers is identical to this , except , perhaps m for the order in which the factors are written
 ## proposiition 4.3.3 (Uniqueness of least element)
 if a set of integers has a least element , then the least element is unique

+### proposition 4.3.4 (Uniqueness of gratest element)
+if a set S of integers has a greates element , then the greatest element is unique

+theorem 4.4.1(Quotient-remainder theorem)
+given any integer a and any positive integer b , there exist unique integer q and r such that :
+	a = bq + r and 0=< r < b
+the integer q is called the q